Aryan-Gupta-09/SQL-Project-on-Music-Store-Analysis/README.md

 DESCRIPTION:-
 > This is a Music Store Analysis SQL Project
-> The database has been downloaded from Kaggle and contains 11 tables in total.
+> The database has been downloaded from Kaggle and contains 11 tables in total

 DATA:-
 > album2:- this table contains album details